- Home

 You can make your vision board on any sort of material you like, but many people choose to use a corkboard, which you can buy cheaply on Amazon.
 These are great because you can attach your words and images with pins – making it easy for you to alter your vision board in the future.

-Corkboards come in a range of different shapes and sizes, but it’s best to go for one that’s not excessively large or too tiny – so that you’re not in danger of running out of space or being left with too much empty space.
+Corkboards come in a range of different shapes and sizes, but it’s best to go for one that’s not excessively large or too tiny – so that you’re not in danger of running out of room or being left with too much empty space.
 An A3 size board can be a great choice to get started.
 You’ll also need some drawing pins to attach your words and cuttings to the board.

-Next, you’ll need to gather as many photos, pictures, and glossy magazines as possible.
+Next, you’ll need to gather as many photos, pictures, and magazines as possible.
 If you don’t have any old ones at home, you can always ask friends or family if they have any that they wouldn’t mind giving away.

 Once you’ve got your stack of pictures, grab a cup of tea and get comfortable.
 Then spend some time going through your collection and identifying any images, words, colours, or patterns that you feel represent your goals and aspirations, or connect with you on an emotional level.